Squashing the fear gremlins: How to recognize fight, flight, freeze, and fawn reactions (the 4Fs)

 There's a simple technique to help you begin recognizing the presence of fear, reclaiming your power over it by naming it, and taking small steps to shift out of it.
 Here's how to transform an instinctive fear reaction into a thoughtful response in three easy steps:

-1. Learn to notice fear responses (the 4Fs) in ourselves and others
+1. Notice fear responses (the 4Fs) in ourselves and others

 - Flight looks more like avoiding confrontation or a difficult situation.